helium729/vigna/README.md

 This Verilog file contains a module that adapts current bus into an AXI4-Lite bus interface.
 This adapter can be used with module vigna or vigna_top.

 #### isa_tests
-ISA unit test files from https://github.com/riscv/riscv-tests/tree/master/isa/rv32ui
+This folder only exists in branch test.
+This folder contains ISA unit test files from https://github.com/riscv/riscv-tests/tree/master/isa/rv32ui

 Memory Interface
 -----------------